christianburke/Kellogg-CompSci/README.md

 --More swift

 ##Mon.
 April 18th
 --Back from college trip.
-Caved and signed up for teamtreehouse because the Stanford videos didn't do enough "teaching" per say
+Caved and signed up for Treehouse because the Stanford videos didn't do enough "teaching" per say

+##Tues.
+April 19th
+--Treehouse